corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-crypto-extensions.md

-> The custom algorithms cannot be used as implicit part of the digital signing, e.g. you cannot specify the signature spec like 'SHA-256-TRIPLEwithRSA'.
-If you still wish to use it for signing you have to calculate the digest first and then sign/verify the produced hash using built-in signature specs.
+> Custom algorithms cannot be used as an implicit part of the digital signing.
+For example, you cannot specify a signature specification such as 'SHA-256-TRIPLEwithRSA'.
+You must calculate the digest first and then sign/verify the produced hash using built-in signature specs.